External Procedures for Making a Protected Disclosure to the

 - such other information relating to those protected disclosures and the action taken as may be requested by the Minister from time to time.

-The HEA annual report for 2021 is available here or can be downloaded below.
+The HEA annual report for 2022, can be downloaded below.